-The game takes place in 1748, fifty years after the events of legendary vampire hunter Simon Belmont.
-The player takes control of Juste Belmont, grandson of Simon, who takes the reign of the Vampire Killer whip to explore Dracula's castle and, along with his injured friend Maxim Kischine, rescue his childhood friend Lydie Erlanger.
+The game takes place in 1748, a half-century after Dracula's defeat from the legendary vampire hunter Simon Belmont.
+The player takes control of Juste Belmont, grandson of Simon and heir of the Vampire Killer whip, as he explores a mysterious castle (alongside friend and fellow vampire hunter Maxim Kischine) to rescue his childhood friend Lydie Erlanger.

 Sub-Weapons and Spell Fusion